Ameobea/homepage/src/blog/building-spf420-syncup.md

 ![An overview of the full SPF420/SYNC^UP livestreaming architecture front to back](./images/spf420-syncup-build.svg)

 There's a lot going on there, and indeed it was a complicated architecture with many interconnected pieces.
-However, the end result was a fully controllable, dynamic, and 100% live setup by which artists could stream live video to a single server using stream keys I generated for them and have the end result combined dynamically with streams from other artists and/or hosts and all be displayed in a single output stream embedded on the venue webpage.
+However, the end result was a fully controllable, dynamic, and 100% live setup by which artists could stream live audio + video to a single server using stream keys I generated for them and have them combined dynamically with streams from other artists and/or hosts and all be displayed in a single output stream embedded on the venue webpage.

 ### NGINX-RTMP Server